Internal communication planning (+ templates)

 To find answers to these, and other similar, relevant questions, you can use a simple questionnaire that will help you identify potential pain points, if any.

-Here’s is a questionnaire with a Likert Scale you can distribute to your teammates or select focus groups, to better understand how your employees feel about the current state of communication in your workplace.
+⏬ Here’s is a questionnaire with a Likert Scale you can distribute to your teammates or select focus groups, to better understand how your employees feel about the current state of communication in your workplace: The current state of internal communication — a questionnaire for employees

 Employing other methods of measuring the state of internal communication